Launch of SpaceX rocket from Florida called off

 The capsule also holds a fruit fly experiment designed for immune system studies and an instrument to be mounted outside the station to measure clouds and aerosols in Earth’s atmosphere.

-Hawthorne, California-based SpaceX already has made five flights to the orbital outpost, including a test flight and four of 12 planned operational missions under its $1.6 billion NASA contract.
+Hawthorne, California-based SpaceX already has made five flights to the orbital outpost, including a test flight and four of 12 planned operational missions under its $1.6 billion (1 billion pounds) NASA contract.

 The privately owned company had hoped to fly again in December, but delayed the mission after a routine prelaunch firing of the main engines shut down early.
 That problem has since been resolved, SpaceX said.